Treating atrial fibrillation

 The first step is to try to find the cause of the atrial fibrillation.
-If a cause is found, you may only need treatment for this.
+If a cause can be identified, you may only need treatment for this.
+For example, if you have an overactive thyroid gland (hyperthyroidism), medication to treat it may also cure atrial fibrillation.

 If no underlying cause can be found, the treatment options are: